-The GPSMAP 396 offers three usage modes, Aviation Mode (default), Automotive Mode, and Marine Mode.
+The GPSMAP 496 offers three usage modes, Aviation Mode (default), Automotive Mode, and Marine Mode.
 The main pages are linked together in a series that you can cycle through by pressing PAGE to move forward and QUIT to reverse.
 Each page also has an options menu that allows you to customize each page (in all three modes) to your preferences and/or select features that specifically relate to that page.
 To view the options menu for any page, press MENU.

-Aviation Mode features five main pages: Map Page, Terrain Page, Panel Page, Active Route Page, Position Data Page, and an optional XM Audio Page.
-The XM Audio Page must be turned on using the Main Menu (page 113).
+Aviation Mode features five main pages: Map Page, Terrain Page, Panel Page, Active Route Page, and Position Data Page.
 An example of each page in Aviation Mode appears below.
 Each page has a specific use and is discussed later in this manual.
-Aviation Mode is the default mode for the GPSMAP 396.
+Aviation Mode is the default mode for the GPSMAP 496.
 This manual first addresses each page, such as the Map Page, as shown in Aviation Mode.
 The manual then describes the page as shown in Automotive and Marine Mode.